- Teams competing in tournaments for 13U will be subject to a 7-inning or 1-hour and 45-minute time limit.

 - Intentional Walks: Automatic intentional walk rule may be used.

 - Pitching Visits: The second time a visit occurs in an inning with the same pitcher, he must be pulled.
 For example, bottom 5th, you come out and talk to your pitcher.
 Then a batter latter you come back out you must pull your pitcher.
+Remember currently the 3-1 move or fake to third are still legal in NFHS rules same applies to our events they are LEGAL

 - Slide Rules: Players must try to avoid contact with all players during the game.
 NET Elite Tournaments would leave it to the umpire’s discretion if there was intent to cause harm during contact.
 Players using intent may be subject to ejection from the current game.